illuminationZ/golang-amazon-ses/README.md

-# Amazon SES Transaction API
+# Amazon SES Transaction API with Queue

-A Go-based REST API using Fiber framework that sends email notifications via Amazon SES when transactions are processed.
+A Go-based REST API using Fiber framework that processes transactions and sends email notifications via Amazon SES using an asynchronous queue system powered by Asynq and Redis.

 ## Features

 - RESTful API with Fiber framework
 - Transaction processing endpoint
-- Email notifications via Amazon SES
+- **Asynchronous email notifications** via Asynq queue
+- Redis-backed task queue for reliability and scalability
+- Separate server and worker binaries for production deployment
 - CORS and logging middleware
 - Environment variable configuration
+- Graceful shutdown handling

 ## Prerequisites

 - Go 1.24.2 or later
+- Redis server (local installation or Docker)
 - AWS account with SES configured
 - Verified sender and recipient email addresses in SES